vascoalramos/misago-deployment/README.md

 ### Orchestration

-The orchestration was done based on [Docker](https://www.docker.com) and [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy).
-This phase of deployment was the result of the improvement of the work described in the [Intermediate Installation section](#intermediate-installation).
+The orchestration system used in this assignment is [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy).
+This phase of deployment is the result improving the work described in the [Intermediate Installation section](#intermediate-installation).

 ### Provisiong

-The entire infrastructure uses [GCP](https://cloud.google.com) and to automate the whole process of provision and configuration, we use [Ansible](https://www.ansible.com).
+This deployment uses [Ansible](https://www.ansible.com) and to automate provisioning and configuration of the application on [Google Cloud Platform](https://cloud.google.com).

 ### Monitoring

-Monitoring was implemented with [ELK Stack](https://www.elastic.co/what-is/elk-stack), more specifically: [ElasticSearch](https://www.elastic.co/elasticsearch), [Kibana](https://www.elastic.co/kibana) and [Beats](https://www.elastic.co/beats).
+Monitoring uses the [ELK Stack](https://www.elastic.co/what-is/elk-stack): [ElasticSearch](https://www.elastic.co/elasticsearch), [Kibana](https://www.elastic.co/kibana) and [Beats](https://www.elastic.co/beats).

 ### Benchmarking

-The deployment was evaluated/tested with benchmarking mechanisms, including loading tests.
-Those testes era implemented with [Apache Jmeter](https://jmeter.apache.org) and are available in the [benchmarking folder](benchmarking).
+This deployment was benchmarked with [Apache Jmeter](https://jmeter.apache.org) and the benchmarking scripts are available in the [benchmarking folder](benchmarking).

 ## Intermediate Installation